luthersystems/sandbox/README.md

 	testing.
 These configurations are used by the existing Make targets and `sandbox_compose.py`. fabric/:
-	Configuration and scripts to launch a fabric network locally. oracleserv/sandbox-oracle/:
+	Configuration and scripts to launch a fabric network locally.
+Not used in codespaces. oracleserv/sandbox-oracle/:
 	The oracle service responsible for serving the REST/JSON APIs and communicating with other microservices.